anmagx/frankentrack/README.md

 This is an early release and there might be bugs present.
 Contributions are welcome and will be welcomed with warm thanks.

-I also want to be transparent about the fact that this project has seen heavy AI assistant usage.
-While I tried to make smart decisions, I am happy to learn if someone human knows better.
+I also want to be transparent about the fact that this a hobby project, and has seen heavy AI assistant usage.
+I tried to keep coding style and architecture consistent and sensible, but am happy to learn if someone human knows better!

 Nonetheless, thank you Claude.